 Also make sure that the text is clean.
 As a professional editor, I understand how easy it is to overlook a typo!
 But I’m also a little surprised at how many grammar problems and typos I’ve seen in resumes over the years.
 This is one of the most important documents you will ever create—so take the time to make it as good as possible.

-Ask a friend or family member with a good eye for detail to read it over for you and not only help make sure it’s clean but also give you pointers for what you might improve (passive voice you could make active, less important information you could cut, ways to reorganize the information to be more powerful or logical, how you could make the text more persuasive or interesting, numbers and percentages you can include to better showcase your accomplishments, and so on).
+Ask a friend or family member with a good eye for detail to read it over for you and not only help make sure it’s clean but also give you pointers for what you might improve (passive voice you could make active, less important information you could cut, ways to reorganize the information to be more powerful or logical, how you could make the text more persuasive or interesting, and so on).
 You might also want to hire a professional editor or proofreader to review your resume for you.
 Upwork and Craigslist are good places to look for help.

-As mentioned briefly in the step just above, to help you show the value you would bring to their company, be sure to include (but again, don’t embellish!) numbers and percentages wherever you can.
+To help you show the value you would bring to their company, be sure to include (but again, don’t embellish!) numbers and percentages wherever you can.
 Don’t just say “Helped to reduce overhead and increase profits.”
-Instead, say “Helped to reduce overhead by 22 percent over two years by finding a new shipping vendor.
+Instead, say “Helped to reduce overhead by 22 percent over two years by contracting with a new shipping vendor.
 Helped to increase profits by 14 percent last year by introducing a new streamlined product review process that was adopted by my department.”

-If there are areas that you feel you could work on to improve your interpersonal skills, work on them before you quit the job you hate!
+If there are areas that you feel you could work on to improve your interpersonal skills, work on them!
 If you are naturally more reserved, for example, make a conscious effort to put yourself outside of your comfort zone so that you will gain experience in those kinds of situations.
 On the other hand, if you have heard from friends or family that your personality is a little abrasive or your behavior is overall a little overly loud or boisterous, work on toning things down a little.
 If you haven’t had as much actual in-person interaction as you would like because you do most of your communicating electronically, find ways to reverse this trend.

-10. Research potential companies before you interview so you will be better prepared.
+8. Research companies before you interview so you will be better prepared.

 Spend a good amount of time Google-stalking your prospective companies to find out more about them and their place in the industry and company culture and so forth.
 When I applied for my first job out of college, I spent at least a few hours reviewing the company’s website to learn about them so that I would be well prepared for my upcoming interview.
 And I think it showed, by the kinds of thoughtful questions I was able to ask and the responses I was able to give.
 (I got the job. :))

-To prepare for upcoming interviews, ask a friend or family member (or a few of them) to ask you potential interview questions and give you feedback on what you can say or do to improve.
-For example, they might let you know if you have any strange mannerisms, such as tapping your fingers or feet or avoiding eye contact, that you should avoid doing while answering interview questions.
+To prepare for upcoming interviews, ask a friend or family member (or a few of them) to ask you potential interview questions and give you feedback on what you can say or do to improve (for example, to let you know if you have any strange mannerisms, such as tapping your fingers or feet or looking down when you are talking, that you should avoid doing).
 Even if you don’t get asked many of the same (or any of the same, for that matter) questions as you answer during practice, the most important thing is that the practice can help you be confident preparing and giving answers.

 And even if you complete the internship and the company you really wanted to work for long-term still doesn’t have any openings, you will have gained invaluable experience that you can use to boost your resume and find a great position with another company.
 And in the meantime, you can ask that the company that you interned with keep you in mind for future opportunities.